Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/HOL.md

 ## Exercises ##

-This hands-on lab includes the following exercises:
+This hands on lab includes the following exercises:

 1. What's New in the CSS Editor